Who is a good candidate for Breast Implant Removal?

 Recovery varies from patient to patient.
 Patients can experience pain, aches, pressure and discomfort, generally lasting up to two weeks.
 We do prescribe oral pain medication after your procedure to assist with pain and discomfort.

-Following the operation, patients will require a dressing change at one week and two-week intervals.
-We provide Out of Town Patients with a letter containing detailed dressing change instructions to give to their GP if you cannot attend dressing change appointments at the Brisbane clinic.
+Following the operation, patients will require a dressing change at one week intervals for a period of three weeks, some patients will require additional dressing changes.
+Out of Town Patients will be provided with a letter containing detailed dressing change instructions to give to their GP if they cannot attend dressing change appointments at the Brisbane clinic.

 Most patients should expect to take around one to two weeks off work.
-Patients with office jobs can usually return to work after one week; however, more physically demanding jobs will require a longer recovery period.
-You can usually resume normal activities, including gym exercises, by six weeks.
+Patients with administrative roles can usually return to work after one week; however, more physically demanding jobs will require a longer recovery period.
+Patients can usually return to their normal activities, including gym exercises from week six.

-Patients will experience swelling, and there may be bruising after the procedure.
-Major swelling usually subsides by three months, and the final results are noticeable at around the one-year mark.
-A compression bra will need to be worn continuously for six weeks following surgery.
+There may be swelling and bruising after the procedure.
+Major swelling usually subsides by three months, and the results are noticeable at around the one-year mark.
+A compression bra will need to be worn continuously for six weeks after surgery.

 We will schedule post-operative appointments throughout the following year.
 These appointments can be conducted via our Virtual Clinic or in person at our James St clinic.